MaheshKeshvala/DownloadManager/README.md

 Put the below code to start your downloading, you have multiple options to download. single file download or multiple files download
 ```
+//First step is that you need to initialize the Download Configurations for the downloading task
+put below code into your oncreate() or onCreateView() block to intialize

+ DownloadConfig.newBuilder()
+            //Optional,set the maximum number of tasks to run, default 3.
+            .setMaxRunningTaskNum(2)
+            //Optional,set the minimum available storage space size for downloading to avoid insufficient storage space during downloading, default is 4kb.
+            .setMinUsableStorageSpace(4 * 1024L)
+            .build()

 private val url =
     "Your file url"
 private var url1 =